Issue 46 of Crash Magazine

 Crash Magazine - The Spectrum Gamers Bible

-Read and remembered by many it is a rich part of the history of the ZX Spectrum.
+Read and remembered by many it is a rich part of 1980's gaming history.

-Like thousands of us Spectrum gamers, I read every Newsfield magazine every month, with Crash being my favourite by far.
+Like thousands of us Spectrum gamers, I read every Newsfield magazine every month, with Crash being my favourite of the three by far.

 But my story is a little different from most.

 Let's have a look back at one of the most important video gaming magazines of the 8-bit era.

 The magazine was published from 1984 until it's unfortunate demise in 1992.